FerdinadAguwa/Insomnia_Burgers/README.md

 Main Features:

 * A fully functional home page that allows users to navigate to other parts of the website
-* Carousel feature displays new and exciting games on the home page
 * Allows users to create any burger they would like to eat
-* Allows user to devour or relocate the item (created burger)
+* Allows user to devour or relocate the item to the devour section(created burger)

 ## Links